sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let bounceUserResponse = try await asyncFunction(
+                let bounceUserResponse = try await chatClient.bounceUser(
-                    for: chatClient.bounceUserAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     // Assuming user "@nicoleWd" exists
                     request: BounceUserRequest(
                         userid: "023976080242ac120002", // ID of an existing user "@nicoleWd" from this chatroom
                         bounce: true,
                         announcement: "@nicoleWd has been banned."
-                        )
                     )
                 )
                 // Resolve `bounceUserResponse` from HERE onwards(ex. update UI displaying the response data)...